IntelLabs/Hardware-Aware-Automated-Machine-Learning/Shears/README.md

 We released some examples of the extracted heuristic sub-adapters.
 Refer to them in [Table](#released-models-).

 ## Citation
-If you find our Shears code and paper helpful, please kindly cite:
+If you find our Shears code and papers helpful, please kindly cite:
 ```bibtex
 @inproceedings{munoz-etal-2024-shears,
     title = "Shears: Unstructured Sparsity with Neural Low-rank Adapter Search",